stonepros/stone/doc/stoneadm/troubleshooting.rst

 Restoring the MON quorum
 ------------------------

-In case the Ceph MONs cannot form a quorum, cephadm is not able to manage the cluster, until the quorum is restored.
+In case the Stone MONs cannot form a quorum, cephadm is not able to manage the cluster, until the quorum is restored.

 In order to restore the MON quorum, remove unhealthy MONs